8th Canadian Infantry Division

-The 8th Canadian Infantry Division was a military formation of the Canadian Army that served within Pacific Command in Western Canada during World War II.
-The Division units were raised on 18 March 1942 and the HQ was raised on 12 May 1942 at Prince George, BC.
-The Division was a home defence unit, initially consisting of the 19th, 20th, and 21st Canadian Infantry Brigades.
-In July the home Defence Divisions were reorganised and the 8th Division consisted of the 14th and 16th Infantry Brigades.
-The 19th Brigade went to the 6th Canadian Infantry Division, the 20th went to the 7th Canadian Infantry Division, and the 21st would remain at Valcartier, PQ as a strategic reserve.
+The 8th Canadian Infantry Division, also simply known as the 8th Canadian Division was a military formation of the Canadian Army that served within Pacific Command in Western Canada during World War II.
+The division's units were raised on 18 March 1942, and the headquarters was raised on 12 May 1942 at Prince George, British Columbia.
+The division was a home defence unit, initially consisting of the 19th, 20th, and 21st Canadian Infantry Brigades.
+In July the home defence divisions were reorganized, and the 8th Division consisted of the 14th and 16th Infantry Brigades.
+The 19th Brigade went to the 6th Canadian Infantry Division, the 20th went to the 7th Canadian Infantry Division, and the 21st remained at Valcartier Camp, Quebec, as a strategic reserve.
 The 8th Canadian Infantry Division was disbanded on 15 October 1943, along with the 16th Brigade.
 The 14th Brigade returned to the 6th Division.

-Throughout its relatively brief existence, the division was commanded by Major General Hardy N. Ganong.
+Throughout its relatively brief existence, the division was commanded by Major-General Hardy N. Ganong.